 2. Find hand soap for $2.50 during Bath & Body Works’ Semi-Annual Winter Sale.

 The Semi-Annual Winter Sale is a clearance sale, so it’s not that surprising that it boasts the best price on Bath & Body Works hand soaps.
-During this sale soaps drop down to $2.50.
+During this sale, soaps tend drop down to just $2.50 each or less.